 HEAD OF DEPARTMENT Mr Raphael Kopel

-- Modern Foreign Languages have an important place in the school curriculum here and we are pleased to be able to offer a range of languages to our pupils, namely French from Nursery to Year 8, Spanish and Mandarin as part of the Life Skills carousel of activities in Years 5-8 and a foundation course in German and Spanish after 13+ exams in Year 8.
+· Modern Foreign Languages have an important place in the school curriculum here and we are pleased to be able to offer a range of languages to our pupils, namely French from Nursery to Year 8 and a foundation course in German and Spanish in Year 8.

-- Mr Kopel, Head of Dept, is a native French speaker who teaches French in Years 6/7/8 to Entrance & Scholarship levels.
-He also offers a foundation course in Spanish in Year 8 and a Spanish language introduction in our programme of Life Skills.
+· Mr Kopel, Head of Dept, is a native French speaker who is passionate about language teaching and learning.
+He teaches French in Years 5/6/7/8, he also offers a foundation course in Spanish in Year 8.

 Junior School French Club for Years 1 & 2 two afternoons a week.

-- A Year 3 and 4 French day with a French breakfast & language/cultural activities.
+· A Year 3 and Y4 French day with a French breakfast & language/cultural activities.

 The modern and best-selling Studio course is followed & supplemented by a range of audio-visual & ICT resources.

-- The four skills of listening, reading, speaking and writing are accorded equal importance in line with the National Curriculum & Common Entrance.
+· The four skills of listening, reading, speaking and writing are accorded equal importance in line with the National Curriculum & Common Entrance.
 Skills are regularly practised & assessed through a mixture of assignments (classwork/homework/unit tests/exams) from Year 3 onwards.
-By Year 6 pupils learn to express themselves more fully and use the language for real on a residential French Language Visit to Northern France (Normandy 2014).
+By Year 6 pupils learn to express themselves more fully and use the language for real on a residential French Language Visit to Northern France (Normandy).

-- A third Set (formerly called the scholarship set and now called E*) is offered by the School in Year 7 and this allows thorough preparation in small tutorial sets for 13+ exams.
-Our Year 8's have a command of past, present and future tenses and can express themselves more fully and freely.
-The syllabus is finished in good time to focus on past papers and examination technique.
-Pupils sit Entrance and Scholarship exams to a range of academically selective Independent Schools.
-Results at 13+ have been consistently outstanding with most grades being A*'s and A's.
+· Our Year 8's have a command of past, present and future tenses and can express themselves more fully and freely.
+The syllabus is finished in good time to focus on Common Entrance past papers and examination technique.
+Some pupils sit Entrance and Scholarship exams to a range of academically selective Independent Schools.

-- Year 8 pupils then follow a foundation course in German or Spanish to give them a taste of another Modern Foreign Language before language options at their next school.
+· Year 8 pupils follow a foundation course in German and Spanish to give them a taste of another Modern Foreign Language before language options at their next school.

-It is hoped that the pupil's experience of a first foreign language and of other modern languages at Northwood Prep is positive, enjoyable and rewarding.
+It is hoped that the pupil's experience of a first foreign language and of other modern languages at Merchant Taylors' Prep is positive, enjoyable and rewarding.
 For further information, please contact the Modern Languages Department.

 Physical Education & Sport